PaperclipBadger/high-octane-rumble-simulation-engine/README.rst

    ; hence next loop will begin executing instruction 0, i.e. the first one decrement R0 PROGRAM_COUNTER

-A program fills the address space with halt:
+A program fills the address space with halt, overwriting the other programs and causing them to halt:

 .. code::